 Nigeria is once again attracting attention from global investors, as foreign funds begin to flow into the country due to high returns and emerging opportunities.
-With economic reforms and improving investor confidence, this shift presents a major opportunity for Nigerian entrepreneurs,
+With economic reforms and improving investor confidence, this shift presents a major opportunity for Nigerian entrepreneurs, startups, and small business owners.
+Why Foreign Investors Are Choosing

 The Federal Government of Nigeria has launched the iDICE Startup Bridge Programme, a bold initiative aimed at empowering Nigerian entrepreneurs and startups.
 This program is designed to provide financial support, training, and mentorship to over 500 startups across the country, creating opportunities for innovation, business growth, and job creation.
 What